Search for squarks and gluinos in $pp$ collisions at $\sqrt{s} = 13$ TeV and $13.6$ TeV in events with $\tau$-leptons, jets and missing transverse momentum using the ATLAS detector: Analysis strategy

 Each BDT is trained using five-fold cross-validation~\cite{crossval} and early stopping is implemented, triggering whenever the validation loss does not improve after 100 iterations.
 The maximum number of trees in the ensemble, per training fold, is taken to be $10\,000$, but the early stopping mechanism always terminates the training before reaching this number.
 The typical number of iterations is around $15\,000$ in the \nolep channel, $5\,000$ in the \onelep channel, and below $2\,000$ in the \twotau channel.
 The loss function is defined as the multi-class logloss~\cite{068cb646-8936-3df0-aa16-e97573eda53c}.
 Hyperparameter optimisation was studied extensively, using both traditional grid searches and a modern optimiser using the Optuna software package~\cite{optuna_2019}.
 A tree depth of five is found to maximise performance and minimise overtraining.
 For the regularisation parameters, the minimum information needed to decide on a node split ($\gamma$) is found to be the most important and is taken to be 0.1.
 The training is stable with respect to variations of other hyperparameters, so they are set to their default values.
 The training is optimised separately for the three search channels.
 However, utilising early stopping, the channels are found to converge to stable minima using the same set of hyperparameters with a learning rate of 0.01.

-In the \nolep channel, six different classes are defined -- \Wjets, \Zjets, diboson, Top (\ttbar + single-top-quark production), fake taus, and Signal.
-The SRs are defined by selecting events with a signal score larger than $0.8$.
-The events selected in this way are then binned in signal score.
-This approach utilises the information encoded in the shape of the classifier score distribution, increasing the sensitivity and constraining the detector-related systematic uncertainties.
-Since the \nolep channel has the largest yields, 27 (13) bins are defined in \RunTwo (\RunThr) \nolep SRs.
-The dominant backgrounds are due to \Wjets events, fake taus, and Top processes.
+The final classification of an event is done in two steps.
+First, a selection based on the signal score is performed, separating events with high/medium/low signal scores into SRs/VRs/CRs.
+The high scores are selected to maximise the sensitivity to all the possible signal models considered, while the lower scores ensure that the signal contamination is below $1\%$ in the CRs.
+Then the CRs and VRs are split according to the the most likely classification if the \enquote{Signal} class is ignored, i.e.\ the argument of the maxima of all the non-signal scores $\hat{y} \in \{Z,W,VV,\text{Top},\text{fake tau}\}$.
+For example, $\hat{y} \in \{Z,VV\}$ refers to the set of events that enter the \enquote{$Z$} or \enquote{$VV$} class when the signal score is ignored.